nkkasu/COMP.SE.110/README.md

 ﻿# Desktop Client visualizing road and weather data

-This is a school project made for COMP.SE.110 Software Design course.
+This is a school project made in a group of 4 for COMP.SE.110 Software Design course.

 Visualize weather and road data fetched from Digitraffic and The Finnish Meteorological Institute.